Benjamin Wynn: Deru

+Benjamin Wynn also works as an independent electronic music producer under the name "Deru", which comes from an Indo-European root of words like "duration" and "tree".

+In 2007, he collaborated with British composer Joby Talbot on the score to Wayne McGregor's ballet, "Genus", based on Charles Darwin's book, On the Origin of Species, commissioned by the Paris Opera Ballet; the eight-part score combines electronics with a 10-part choir and string instruments.
+The ballet premiered at the Palais Garnier in October 2007 and was commissioned for a second round of performances in November 2009.
+The score is available on Ant-Zen and Dear Oh Dear Records and was featured in the 2009 documentary La Danse: The Paris Opera Ballet.
+Genus had its North American premiere by the National Ballet of Canada at the Four Seasons Centre in March 2017 in Toronto, Canada.

 In 2010, Deru and fellow electronic music producer Free the Robots joined the electronic music group The Glitch Mob on their nationwide "Drink the Sea" tour.

 Deru scored the music and curated the soundtrack for the feature-length film, Outliers, Vol. I: Iceland.
 The score is based on his field recordings from a trip to Iceland in October 2011.
 The film premiered in Chicago in July 2012.